The Best Civilizations in Civilization 516 Jun 2020 9

 A classic by any measure, Civilization V allows you to guide your nation from inception to world domination in any way you see fit.
 Providing one of the broadest list of victory conditions in any strategy game, Civ V can be slightly challenging when trying new things.

-Civ 5 civilizations are slightly more niche than its sequel's, creating a clear focus that allows specific nations and specific Civ V leaders to achieve their chosen victory condition more easily.
+Civ 5 civilizations are slightly more niche than in the newer Civ 6, creating a clear focus that allows specific nations and specific Civ 5 leaders to achieve their chosen victory condition more easily.

-In order to help our readers get better at the game and figure out the best way to achieve their goals and desired play styles, we built this neat little guide that singles out the best civilizations for a range of gameplay niches.
+In order to help our readers get better at the game and figure out the best way to achieve their goals and desired play styles, we built this guide to single out the best civ 5 civs for a range of play styles.
 That will hopefully make your game better and allow you to have much more fun with it.
 Check it out!

 The classic bellic victory, Domination sees you conquering the world by strength of arms over your less fortunate civilizations.
 In Civ V, you luckily don’t need to conquer an entire civilisation; you just need to control all of the original capitals to score the victory.

 Summary: Active, Free Social Policies, Mounted Combat Bias

 Faction Ability: Solidarity: Receive a free Social Policy when you advance to the next era.